TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Empirical Verification

+We empirically study how network width modulates label-noise TPV (Theorem~\ref{thm:tpv-label}).
+Recall that for additive zero-mean label noise with variance $\sigma_\varepsilon^2$, sensitivity is governed by $T_{\mathrm{base}} := \sum_{i=1}^r B_{ii}/s_i^2$, where $s_i$ are training-set Jacobian singular values and $B_{ii}$ reflects test-distribution Jacobian alignment.
+Over-parameterization keeps Jacobian singular values bounded away from zero, suppressing $T_{\mathrm{base}}$ and yielding lower label-noise TPV.
+Our empirical goals are to verify that: (i)~empirical TPV tracks the theoretical $T_{\mathrm{base}}$ and decreases with width; (ii)~TPV stability holds; (iii)~lower TPV correlates with lower clean test loss.

+\paragraph{Synthetic data.} We train MLPs of varying widths on a synthetic Gaussian linear teacher task ($n_{\text{train}}=1000$, $n_{\text{test}}=5000$, input dim $20$).
+Full details are in Appendix~\ref{app:exp:synth-logit-noise}.
+As width increases, models achieve lower test loss (benign overfitting), and both training-set and test-set empirical TPV decrease together with the theoretical prediction $\sigma^2 T_{\mathrm{base}}$ (Figs.~\ref{fig:TPV_label_noise},~\ref{fig:Tbase_width_plot}).

+At large noise ($\sigma=0.1$), TPV stability breaks: training-set TPV saturates near $\sigma^2$ once the model fits the noisy targets, while test-set TPV continues to decrease with width and track the theoretical prediction (Fig.~\ref{fig:TPV_label_noise_sigma0.1}).
+We attribute this to the large perturbation covariance weakening the upper bound in Theorem~\ref{thm:tpv-trace-stability}.

-\paragraph{CIFAR-10/100 \& Imagenet:} We perform an analogous experiment on CIFAR-100 using pretrained MobileNetV2 models with varying width multipliers.
-For each reference model, we treat the predicted logits on the training set as clean regression targets and perturb them with i.i.d.\ Gaussian noise ($\sigma = 0.1$).
-We then fine-tune each model on these noisy regression targets and estimate empirical TPV using both the training and test sets, alongside the clean-test cross-entropy of the reference and noisy models.
-Results are shown in Figure~\ref{fig:TPV_label_noise_c100}.
+\paragraph{CIFAR-10/100.} We perform an analogous experiment on CIFAR-100 using pretrained MobileNetV2 models with varying width multipliers.
+For each reference model, clean logits are perturbed with i.i.d.\ Gaussian noise ($\sigma=0.1$) and the model is fine-tuned on the noisy regression targets.
+Figure~\ref{fig:TPV_label_noise_c100} shows that wider models achieve lower test cross-entropy and lower empirical TPV, with training-set and test-set TPV tracking each other closely.
+CIFAR-10 results and full experimental details appear in Appendix~\ref{app:exp:cifar10-logit-noise}.

-As the geometric regime changes with width, we again find that models with larger width have lower test loss and exhibit lower empirical TPV, and that training and test TPV estimates are similar in magnitude and trend (TPV stability).
-CIFAR-10 results and experiment details appear in Appendix~\ref{app:exp:cifar10-logit-noise}.
-A similar experiment on Imagenet where we track empirical TPV along with the validation accuracy is shown in Fig. \ref{fig:imgnet_tpv_label_noise} (see Appendix \ref{app:exp:imgnet-logit-noise} for details).